< All Posts

 Long supply lines for automation equipment.
 Most warehouse automation equipment is manufactured in Europe, Japan, or China.
 Lead times for AS/RS systems, AMR fleets, and sortation systems are typically 6 to 12 months from order to delivery.
 Australian businesses need to plan automation projects further ahead than their European or North American counterparts, where equipment is sourced closer to the point of installation.

-Robotics-as-a-Service (RaaS).
+Robotics-as-a-Service.
 The emergence of RaaS models, where robots are leased on a per-unit or per-pick basis rather than purchased outright, is particularly relevant for the Australian mid-market.
 RaaS reduces the capital barrier to entry, converts a fixed cost to a variable cost, and allows organisations to scale automation up or down with demand.
-For businesses that are uncertain about volume growth or that lack the capital budget for a full automation investment, RaaS provides a lower-risk entry point.
+For businesses that are uncertain about volume growth or lack the capital budget for a full automation investment, RaaS provides a lower-risk entry point.

 Letting the vendor drive the solution.
 Automation vendors sell automation.
 Their incentive is to recommend the solution that maximises their revenue, not necessarily the solution that maximises your ROI.
-An independent assessment of your operational requirements, conducted before you engage vendors, ensures that the technology you evaluate matches your actual needs rather than the vendor's product portfolio.
+An independent assessment of your operational requirements, conducted before you engage vendors, ensures the technology you evaluate matches your actual needs rather than the vendor's product portfolio.

 Over-automating.
 Not every process in the warehouse needs to be automated.
 The highest ROI typically comes from automating the highest-volume, most repetitive processes: picking in a high-SKU environment, storage and retrieval in a space-constrained facility, or sortation in a high-volume dispatch operation.
 Automating low-volume, high-variability processes often delivers poor returns because the flexibility required to handle variability is expensive to build into automated systems.

-For many Australian businesses, the right answer is not "automate everything now" or "do nothing."
+For many Australian businesses, the right answer is not automate everything now or do nothing.
 It is a phased approach that builds automation capability incrementally, starting with the processes where the return is clearest and the risk is lowest.

 Phase 2: Targeted automation.
 Automate the single highest-volume, most repetitive process in your operation.
 This might be pick-to-light or voice-directed picking for high-volume SKUs, automated conveyor and sortation for dispatch, or AMRs for pallet movement.
-Start with one process, prove the ROI, build internal confidence and capability, and use the results to build the business case for further investment.
+Start with one process, prove the ROI, build internal confidence and capability, and use the results to build the case for further investment.

 Phase 3: Integrated automation.
 Expand automation across multiple processes, integrating them through a warehouse execution system (WES) or an advanced WMS that orchestrates both manual and automated workflows.
 This is where goods-to-person systems, AS/RS, and robotic picking come into play for organisations with the volume and complexity to justify them.